NihatMuradli/WRO2025-FE-VillageBoys/README.md

 The battery powering the autonomous car is a ***Lithium Polymer (Li-poly)*** type with a capacity of 3000 mAh and a nominal voltage of 11.1V.
 This battery was chosen specifically to meet the energy demands of the system, providing enough power to run both the Raspberry Pi and the vehicle's motors simultaneously.
 With a discharge capacity of 20C, the battery ensures a consistent energy supply, which is essential for maintaining system performance in high-demand applications like autonomous operation and real-time data processing.

 ### 4.3 Reasons for Using Our Sensors and Camera
-#### 4.3.1 STL-19P TOF Lidar:
+#### 4.3.1 D500 LiDar:
-  + ***Precise environmental mapping***: With its ±10mm accuracy, the STL-19P enables precise positioning, essential for navigating narrow or intricate sections of the obstacle course.
+  + ***Precise environmental mapping***: With its ±10mm accuracy, the D500 enables precise positioning, essential for navigating narrow or intricate sections of the obstacle course.
 This allows our robot to make calculated movements without collisions or deviations.
   + ***Real-time obstacle avoidance***: With its fast sampling rate, the LiDAR can detect and react to obstacles dynamically, ensuring smoother movement through the course.
   + ***Enhanced performance in varied lighting***: Its high tolerance for ambient light up to 60,000 lux and ability to detect glass is essential, where lighting conditions vary.
 This feature ensures our robot maintains consistent performance, accurately detecting objects and avoiding potential pitfalls like transparent or shiny obstacles.